 Have you ever Skyped or Face Timed with family or friends?
 Ever joined in on a Google Hangout?

 There are a variety of ways to virtually connect your students with other people outside your classroom walls in real time.
 What kinds of learning possibilities does this technology afford us to do in the classroom?
 Let’s discuss.
 Let’s explore.
-Let’s collaborate with another workshop center!
+Let’s collaborate with another innovation center!

 Tips for a successful Mystery Skype experience: